Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras

 In this paper, we propose a novel, two-steps calibration method that employs a simple data collection procedure that only needs a minimally structured environment and that does not require any parameters tuning or a great interaction with the calibration software.
-Moreover, even if the principal targets of the method are the sensors based on structured-light, it is thought to be used also with any RGB camera-depth sensor couple.
-Given a calibrated RGB camera and an uncalibrated depth sensor, the proposed method automatically infers two correction maps for the depth sensor and, as a ``side effect'', the rigid body transformation that relates the two sensor reference frames.
-For the depth sensor, we employ a two components error model that includes a pixel-based distortion error along with a systematic error.
-The calibrated measurements are obtained employing two calibration maps, each one composed by a matrix of functions of the depth.
-We propose to represent the first map, used to correct the distortion error, by means of a set of functions, iteratively fitted to the acquired data during a first calibration stage.
-Then, we include the systematic error and the transformation between the sensors in a second stage of the calibration: at this point, we exploit the plane-to-plane constraints between color and depth data to align the two sensors and to infer the systematic error inside a non-linear optimization framework.
+The proposed method automatically infers the intrinsic calibration of the depth sensor by means of two general correction maps and, as a ``side effect'', the rigid body transformation that relates the two cameras, i.e., the camera pair extrinsic calibration.
+We assume that the RGB camera has been previously calibrated using a standard method, e.g., \cite{zhang2000PAMI}, while for the depth sensor calibration, we employ a two components error model that includes a pixel-based distortion error along with a systematic error.
+Even if the principal target of the proposed method are structured-light RGB-D sensors, this two components error model is designed to be ``technology-agnostic'', thus well generalizes also with sensors based on different technologies such as ToF cameras, as shown in error analysis and experiments.\\ The calibrated measurements are obtained employing two maps.
+We propose to represent the first map, used to correct the distortion error, by means of a set of functions of the depth measurements, iteratively fitted to the acquired data during a first calibration stage.
+The second map is obtained in a second stage of the calibration procedure, when we include the systematic error and the transformation between the sensors.
+At this point we exploit the plane-to-plane constraints between color and depth data to align the two sensors and to infer the systematic error correction functions inside a non-linear optimization framework.